Caltech–MIT rivalry: Later developments

 hands."
 MIT admissions officer Chris Peterson later tweeted that the mugs were "snake oil by charlatans from other coasts."
 Jester later said that "It's been a couple years since we had a good MIT prank....
 We wanted to rekindle that relationship," and "pranks are a big element of the Caltech culture....
 We’re just a small institution, but we feel that our impact is really bigger than our size.
 We do cool stuff because we can."

+In more recent developments, for April Fools' Day 2024, Caltech and MIT engaged in a collaborative prank, continuing the tradition of friendly rivalry between the two institutions.
+The event was organized with the involvement of Caltech's Student Activities and the editors of MIT’s student newspaper, The Tech.
+As part of the prank, the two institutions exchanged satirical newspaper editions.
+Caltech students, with assistance from The Tech’s editors, produced a spoof issue containing anti-MIT satire, which was distributed on MIT’s campus.
+Concurrently, MIT students created a mock newspaper titled "The Massachusetts Tech," filled with anti-Caltech content, which was circulated at Caltech.

 On a more intimate scale, a contingent of Caltechers put a 6-foot-tall mural of one of their house logos into MIT’s Tomb of the Unknown Tool over Martin Luther King Jr weekend, 2014.